I wrote this post months ago and only now am realizing I never shared it. So, if you enjoy reading my random mutterings, here’s another one for you!

 “Do you want to see something?”
 He asked while pulling out his phone.

-Regan took a step backward, while I excitedly yelled, “Yes!!
+Regan took a step backward, while I excitedly leaned in and yelled, “Yes!!
 I do!”
 It was at this point in me telling Aaron the story that he interrupted me, noting, “You do realize there’s an incredibly real possibility that this man who calls himself Bigfoot was pulling out his phone to show you a photo of his junk, right?”
 I told him I was willing to take that chance.

 Regan, now a few feet away from this conversation, likely contemplating her exit strategy asks from a distance, “Is the point in the conversation I tell you to stop talking to strangers?”